What Does Idempotent Mean? Idempotency for Data Engineers

 -- Result is the same either way

-These patterns break idempotency.
-They are common in early-stage pipelines and technical debt.
+Common in early-stage pipelines and technical debt.
 Recognizing them is the first step to fixing them.

 Bare INSERT without deduplication